elammertsma/SmartHome_MotionSensor_RPi/README.md

 sudo python3 /home/pi/iftttpir.py &
 exit 0
 ```
-- Don't forget the & at the end of the line!
+- Don't forget the "&" at the end of the line!
 This lets the script complete without waiting for the Python script to complete.
-If you left it out, rc.local would never complete because our Python script runs forever!
+If you left it out, rc.local would never complete and the boot sequence would never finish because our Python script runs forever!
 - Ctrl-X to exit
 - 'y' to Save
 - Press enter to confirm.
 - Reboot your Raspberry Pi.

 Voila!
-You now have a motion sensor that turns on your lights and turns them off again when no one is around (unless they stand very still).
+You now have a motion sensor that automatically turns on your lights and turns them off again when no one is around!